tarantool/doc/doc/reference/reference_lua/box_error.rst

 .. class:: error_object

     Errors can be organized into lists.
-To achieve this Lua table representing error object has ``.prev`` field and ``e:set_prev(err)`` method.
+To achieve this, a Lua table representing an error object has ``.prev`` field and ``e:set_prev(err)`` method.

     .. _box_error-prev:

     .. data:: prev

-        Return a previous error if any exist.
+        Return a previous error, if any.

     .. _box_error-set_prev:

     .. method:: set_prev(error object)

-        Set an error as previous error.
-Accepts an `error object` or `nil`.
+        Set an error as the previous error.
+Accepts an ``error object`` or ``nil``.

     **Example:**